LuisSoares/MMinte/README.md

 ### MMinte is still under development, and may have bugs.
 We really appreciate if you could let us know what they are to microbialmetabolicinteractions@gmail.com or raise an issue here on github.
 With your help and feedback we will be able to make MMinte run smoothly in no time.
 You can also let us know of functionalities you think should be part of MMinte, and we will make sure to add them to future versions.

+### ModelSEED has been having problems.
+We are doing our best to coordinate the changes occurring with MMinte.
+We hope to have a solution soon.

 __MMinte__ is an application that uses metabolic models of the species present in a community under particular nutritional conditions to infer what are the types of interactions occurring between pairs of species.
 The user provides data about associations between pairs of organisms that allows the creation of a visual network of associations and 16S rDNA sequences for representative OTUs and MMinte assigns a type of interaction to each link between the organisms.
 Our application is composed of seven widgets that run sequentially, with each widget utilizing as the default input the file created in the previous widget.
 While MMinte may be run as a streamlined pipeline, due to its compartmentalized nature, the user is given the ability to better control the full analysis.
 The user may start the application at any of the seven widgets, as long as the data provided has the adequate structure.
 Furthermore, the user can access the output files of each widget, and verify the quality of the data produced at each step of the analysis, as well as explore it with alternative tools.